JurajMariani/upa3/README.md

 We picked a book selling website [Wordery](https://wordery.com) available through this URL link <https://wordery.com>.
 This website was selected due to several key reasons.

 Firstly, it does not explicitly prohibit web scraping activities in its terms of service, providing a legaly available environment for data extraction.
-This characteristic allowd our team to gather information from the website without concerns about violating usage policies.
+This characteristic allowed our team to gather information from the website without concerns about violating usage policies.

 Secondly, Wordery lacks specific protective measures against automated spiders, crawlers, or bots.
 The absence of such anti-scraping mechanisms simplifies the extraction process, enabling a smoother and more straightforward web scraping experience.
 This makes Wordery an ideal candidate for collecting data efficiently and without encountering unnecessary obstacles.